-Green Lacewing Eggs: Best for early season use to keep pest populations low.
-If you want to establish Green Lacewing at the beginning of the season or have a limited infestation, choose the appropriate numbers of eggs for your garden or greenhouse.
-It takes 3-10 days for larvae to emerge following receipt of your order, depending on the temperature and other environmental conditions.
-Repeat the application in two weeks.
-Green Lacewing eggs are also shipped on hanging cards for easy release.
+Green Lacewing Eggs: Best low-cost biological control for common garden pests.
+If you want to establish Green lacewing at the beginning of the season or have a limited infestation, choose the appropriate numbers of eggs for your garden or greenhouse.
+It takes 3-10 days for larvae to emerge depending on the temperature and other environmental conditions.
+Repeat applications every 1-2 weeks.
+Green lacewing eggs are available in loose media or on hanging cards for easy release.
 Order a program and save with weekly shipments!

 Beneficial insects are most effective when released preventively or at the first sign of pests.
 Apply periodically over the course of a growing season.
 ARBICO Organics is happy to work with you to develop an IPM program; however, results will vary based upon growing environment, growing conditions (temperature, relative humidity), interactions with native insect populations, growing medium, etc. Please provide as much detail about each of these factors as possible when dealing with one of our pest control specialists.
 This allows us to make the most accurate and cost-effective recommendations possible.